pinobatch/240p-test-mini/gameboy/README.md

 * Linearity: No support for non-square NTSC or PAL pixel aspect ratios when used through Super Game Boy.
 * Gradient and SMPTE color bars are not available on SGB.
-* Sound Test: No "Crowd" because GB PCM is limited to 4 bits.
+* Sound Test: No "Crowd" because GB PCM is limited to 4 bits and very fiddly to get right without buzzing artifacts.
 * Alternate 240p/480i: SGB and GB Player offer no control over the host systems' interlace modes except through SGB JUMP.
 * The IRE levels of the Super NES and Nintendo GameCube video output